Mladen1506/grocery-list/README.md

 ## Description

 Simple app built from scratch in HTML using JavaScript.
 In this project, we created a grocery list project that allows the user to add, scratch, or delete items from a list.
+You can see deployed app [here](https://mladen1506.github.io/grocery-list/)

 ## Technologies Used